Propose an Edition

 We welcome proposals for editions of Middle English texts from both established scholars and early career researchers, and particularly encourage enquiries from recently completed doctoral students.

 The initial proposal should take the form of a Word document (maximum 1,000 words).
 It should give details of the Middle English text(s) to be edited and should make the case for the proposed edition, offering a brief outline of what the edition will include.
 There is no need to include sample pages at this stage.

-The proposal should be sent to any of the three general editors.
+The proposal should be sent to either of the general editors.